 Y-yield the floor

-Diversity is the range of human differences, including but not limited to race, ethnicity, gender identity, sexuality & sexual orientation, age, socioeconomic class, physical ability or attributes, neurological condition, religious or ethical values system, and national origin. (adapted from Ferris State University)
+Diversity is the range of human differences, including but not limited to race, ethnicity, gender identity, sexual identity & orientation, age, socioeconomic class, physical ability or attributes, neurological condition, religious or ethical values system, and national origin. (adapted from Ferris State University)

 Inclusion is involvement and empowerment, where the inherent worth and dignity of all people are recognized.
 An inclusive community promotes and sustains a sense of belonging; it values, celebrates, and recognizes the enriching benefits of diversity and practices respect for the talents, beliefs, identities, and lived experiences of its members. (adapted from Ferris State University)

-The Diversity & Inclusion page of the Simmons website outlines the college's principles of inclusion and efforts to engage and celebrate its community.
-The page also includes links to the Simmons Commitment to Diversity page and an "Our Culture" video featuring students speaking about diversity and inclusion on campus.
+The Office of Organizational Culture, Inclusion & Equity page of the Simmons website outlines the college's principles of inclusive excellence and efforts to engage, support, and celebrate its community.
+The page also includes links to the Simmons Commitment to Inclusive Excellence page as well as Goals & Outcomes, Getting Involved, the Bias Response Protocol, Focus Groups, and Education & Training.

-Privilege is unearned benefits/entitlements because of an identity that society considers a "norm" and therefore dominant.
+Privilege is unearned benefits/entitlements or lack of barriers assigned to an identity that society considers a "norm" and therefore dominant.
 Privilege and oppression are well-maintained social systems that are reinforced by binarized, normative hierarchies that categorize certain identities as superior (privileged) and their supposed opposites as inferior (oppressed) (e.g. male and female; straight and queer; cisgender and transgender, etc.).
 There are various forms of privilege, some of them tangible and others less so.
 One form of privilege, for instance, is the representation of one's identity in mainstream media and books—something intangible but nevertheless valuable in our culture.